 As specialists in pediatric and adolescent development, we recognize that each person has a different "pathway," so we provide care that is unique to each family.
 Our goals are to keep families informed of their treatment options and to provide them with medical and emotional support, advocacy and community resources.

 Our team of pediatric specialists cares for people with any gender variance.
-Our specialists work together to provide evidence-based care that is informed by the Endocrine Society Clinical Practice Guidelines and Standards of Care proposed by the World Professional Association of Transgender Health (WPATH).
+Our specialists work together to provide evidence-based care consistent by with the Endocrine Society Clinical Practice Guidelines and Standards of Care proposed by the World Professional Association of Transgender Health (WPATH).